fieldtrip/website/development/realtime/buffer_matlab.md

 Furthermore, it is possible to instantiate the buffer as network transparent server, linked to the MATLAB application (the "tcpserver" thread).
 It is even possible to start a second thread that emulates an EEG acquisition system (the "sinewave" thread).

-### Writing a new proxy for acquring data in MATLAB
+### Writing a new proxy for acquiring data in MATLAB

 You should start by studying the example scripts in the 'realtime' directory, e.g., **[ft_realtime_signalproxy](/reference/realtime/example/ft_realtime_signalproxy)** as an example of how to write random data to a buffer, or **[ft_realtime_pooraudioproxy](/reference/realtime/example/ft_realtime_pooraudioproxy)** as a simple example for reading data from some hardware device and writing into a buffer.